pnsn/station_metrics/station_metrics/metrics/dcrequest_pctavailable.md

 window while the denominator used an integer 3605 s, so a complete hour read about 100.14 percent.
 Both are now the clean hour.

+Sep 17 2026: channels the data center returns nothing for are now reported as 0 rather than being omitted from SQUAC.

+Sep 17 2026: the PSD metrics no longer share this metric's cut of the hour, so the extra sample described above is no longer what makes the PSD segment long enough.
+See the note above.

 ## Contact

 squac-help@uw.edu